codeforsanjose/codeforsanjose.github.io/README.md

 ========================

-# Code for San José Website
+# Open Source San José Website

 # [Demo](http://www.codeforsanjose.com)

-Code for San José is a [Code for America brigade](https://www.codeforamerica.org/brigades).
+Open Source San José is a local volunteer organization.
 This website is the central location where people can learn aout the organization.

 ## How To Run

-Host a local version of the Code for San José website to make changes.
+Host a local version of the Open Source San José website to make changes.

 For set up, open the command line and run the following code.